Bruno Oliveira (footballer, born 1998)

-Bruno Felipe de Oliveira (born 1 February 1998), known as Bruno Oliveira or Bruninho, is a Brazilian footballer who plays as an attacking midfielder for South Korean club Seoul E-Land FC.
+Bruno Felipe de Oliveira (born 1 February 1998), known as Bruno Oliveira or Bruninho, is a Brazilian footballer who plays as an attacking midfielder for K League 2 club Jeonnam Dragons.

 Club career

 Early career

 Born in Vinhedo, São Paulo, Bruno Oliveira was released by Corinthians and subsequently represented Bragantino and Red Bull Brasil as a youth.
 In July 2018, he joined XV de Piracicaba for the Copa Paulista, and made his senior debut on 4 August of that year by coming on as a second-half substitute for Marcelo Fernandes in a 3–3 home draw against former side Red Bull Brasil.

 For the 2019 season, Bruno Oliveira represented Grêmio Osasco and Caldense, while still owned by RB Brasil, and signed permanently with Grêmio Osasco in July 2019.

 Caldense

 In July 2020, Bruno Oliveira returned to Caldense on loan, but his loan spell only lasted one month as the tournaments were postponed due to the COVID-19 pandemic; in October, he signed a permanent deal with the latter club.
 He featured regularly in the 2021 Campeonato Mineiro, and notably scored a goal against Vasco da Gama in the 2021 Copa do Brasil.